How to make web videos way smaller in 2025 using the AV1 codec

-Learn how to instantly improve online viewing experience for your users by embracing the new AV1 video format that is already supported by Chrome, Safari and Firefox.
-This short guide will also show how to replace your GIF’s with videos, using AV1 or H.264, to make your files twenty to forty times smaller.
+Instantly improve the online viewing experience for your users by embracing the new AV1 video format, already supported by Chrome, Safari and Firefox.
+This short guide will also show how to replace your GIFs with videos using AV1 or H.264, and how to make your files twenty to forty times smaller.

-With video files, it is a bit more tricky than that.
-File extensions (.mp4, .wmv, .webm or .mov) barely represent containers, up to three different formats are used to make a video file happen:
+Now, with video files, it’s a bit more tricky.
+File extensions (.mp4, .wmv, .webm or .mov) barely represent containers, and up to three different formats are used to make a video file happen:

-1. Video codec: determines the compression strategy for your video, this is where the trade-offs are made between quality and quantity.
+1. Video codecs: determine the compression strategy for your video; this is where the trade-offs are made between quality and quantity.
 On the web, some popular video codecs are H.264, HEVC, VP9, and now AV1.

-2. Audio codec: does the same for audio.
-If your video does not have sound, you can do without it.
+2. Audio codecs: do the same for audio.
+If your video doesn’t have sound, you can do without it.
 Otherwise, the popular choices are MP3, Opus, and AAC.

 3. Containers store both video (compressed by some video codec) and audio streams (compressed by some audio codec), and can also add extra details like subtitles and meta information.
-Popular containers are MP4, MOV, WebM.
+The popular containers are MP4, MOV, WebM.

-So, when you see .mp4 extension, the only thing you can be sure about is that the MP4 container had been used to package a file.
-The choice of codecs depends entirely on a creator: it can be H.264/AAC, or AV1/Opus, or something else.
+So, when you see the .mp4 extension, the only thing you can be sure about is that the MP4 container was used to package a file.
+The choice of codecs depends entirely on the creator: it can be H.264/AAC, or AV1/Opus, or something else.

 Meet AV1

-AV1 is a video codec that was first released almost a year ago: in March 2018.
-It is designed to compete with previous codec generations such as HEVC/VP9 and H.264/VP8.
+The AV1 video codec was first released in March 2018 and it’s designed to compete with previous codec generations like HEVC/VP9 and H.264/VP8.

 Codec generations